Bitcoin mining activities exempt from VAT after HMRC decision

 Given the relatively recent advent of Bitcoins and other cryptocurrencies, HMRC have advised the determination ‘of their legal and regulatory status is ongoing’.

-They will issue further guidance as appropriate so watch this space – or give us a call if you’d like any help or advice.
+They will issue further guidance as appropriate so watch this space – or, as bitcoin and cryptocurrency accountants, give us a call if you’d like any help or advice.